“You Couldn’t Possibly Have ADHD!”

 Doctors, however, hold the key to treatment.
 Only a clinician can write a prescription for ADHD medication, which is the first-line treatment for ADHD.
 But before you can receive a trial of ADHD medication, you need a diagnosis.
 That can be the hardest part.
 Unless the doctor understands what is going on with you, he will make the wrong diagnosis.
 You cannot bypass the diagnosis step, ever.

-Here are seven mistakes doctors make in diagnosing ADHD.
+Here are five mistakes doctors make in diagnosing ADHD.

 1. Your doctor doesn’t think that you might have ADHD.